Residential Pipeline Rehabilitation Contract Terms & Conditions

 “Affected Pipe”: The specific sewer or drain line segments in which inspection, cleaning, lining, coating, or other services are to be performed.

-“Agreement”: This document, the executed Proposal, any Change Orders, the applicable Warranty Certificate (if issued), and all attachments, forming the entire integrated contract.
+“Agreement” means this document, the executed Proposal, any Change Orders, the applicable Warranty Certificate (if issued), and all attachments, forming the entire integrated contract.

 “Certified Installation Partner”: Any licensed subcontractor, sub-subcontractor, or third-party service provider engaged by Contractor to perform any portion of the Work, who has been verified by Contractor to hold all necessary state and local licenses, insurance, and credentials required under Florida law for the services rendered.